m3ssage/m3ssage.github.io/pages/about/about.md

 You can edit this page in the file `pages/about/about.md`

 This is the 'Classic-Jekyll-Theme'.
 See "Jekyll -> Static Generator" for a general description of what Jekyll is.

+This theme was copied as a template to build my own markdown generated html site.